TRH is an important hormone produced by your brain which regulates thyroid function in your body.

-It's the hormone which triggers the cascade and release of all other thyroid hormones from TSH down to the active thyroid hormones.
+It’s the hormone that triggers the cascade and release of all other thyroid hormones from TSH down to the active thyroid hormones.

 Any problem which results in either abnormally high or low levels of TRH (5) will have serious downstream consequences on thyroid function in your body.

 What if your body is able to produce some TRH but only at about 80 or 90% of normal?